-Dyson Pure Cool Me – Design
+Dyson Pure Cool Me Design – Like no other fan

 You’ve got to hand it to Dyson: this is a company that knows how to make interesting and exciting looking products.
 With the Pure Cool Me, Dyson has produced a fan like no other – which is impressive considering this is the company that brought us the bladeless fan.

 Here, the head of the fan has a convex surface mounted inside a ball head.
 Although the base of the fan is quite chunky, the head is a lot smaller than on previous Dyson desktop fans, making the Pure Cool Me easier to place on a desk or bedside table (401 x 254 x 247mm).

 There’s no room on the fan head for the remote control, so Dyson has instead placed the remote on a magnetic pad on the front of the cylindrical body.
 Below this is the LCD screen, displaying fan speed and the remaining filter life.

 Dyson Pure Cool Me Features – All of the basics

 - Remote control lets you adjust speed and oscillation

 - LCD screen shows settings clearly